Kujima: Why Sing, When You Can Warble?: Anime

 In May 2024, an anime adaptation was announced.
 It was later revealed to be a television series produced by Studio Hibari and directed by Noriyuki Nomata, with Shinichiro Kimura serving as the series director, Yasunori Yamada writing the scripts, Sakurako Mitsuhashi designing the characters, and Manami Kakudō composing the music.
-It is set to premiere in April 2026.
+It was broadcast for 12 episodes from April 9 to June 25, 2026, on AT-X and other networks.
+The opening theme song is "Komorebizaka" (木漏れ日坂), performed by Galileo Galilei, while the ending theme song is "Hororo Shōyō" (ほろろ逍遥), performed by Manami Kakudo.
+Crunchyroll is streaming the series.
+Medialink licensed the series.